 How Can You Balance Hormones Naturally To Lose Weight?

 Weight loss can be very challenging for some people.
 Some women have a difficult time dropping extra pounds no matter what they do or how hard they try.
-We’ve determined that one of progesterone’s most interesting roles is ensuring that our bodies are primed to lose weight.
+We’ve determined that one of progesterone’s most interesting roles, when balanced with estrogen, is ensuring that our bodies are primed to maintain a healthy weight.

 Avoid SugarAnd Refined Carbs

-If you want to boost progesterone levels, eliminating sugar is one of the most important things you can do.
-Sugar intake drastically affects estrogen and progesterone production.
+If you want to boost progesterone levels, eliminating added sugar is one of the most important things you can do.
+Sugar intake may affect estrogen and progesterone production via insulin.
 It also encourages fat storage, thanks to its ability to increase insulin levels, which prevents fat from being used as energy on a cellular level (13).

 Cutting out sugar doesn’t mean that you have to cut out fruit or sweet vegetables like carrots or beets—just ditch the processed sugars.
-Some of my favorite alternatives are stevia, coconut nectar, pure maple syrup, raw honey, and blackstrap molasses.
+Some of my favorite alternatives are stevia, coconut nectar, pure maple syrup, raw honey, and blackstrap molasses, although these are still considered added sugars and should be incorporated in moderation.
 If you need something for your morning coffee or afternoon tea, try any of those options instead of artificial sweeteners.

 Avoid Overeating Or Undereating